 A variety of slits are available to cover the range of atmospheric seeing conditions expected at the site.
 The choice of slit widths is driven by considerations of resolution and throughput.
-The instrument's slit-mask magazine has room for ten tilted longslits, with six full length slits currently available as specified in Table 7.5.
-An additional 3" slit is currently being used for polarimetry (temporarily taped to be 4' long rather than 8').
+The instrument's slit-mask magazine has room for ten tilted longslits.
+Please refer to the PIPT for the most up-to-date, full list of slitmasks available for all modes.
 The gratings described in Table 7.2 are available, and all order-blocking filters that are listed in Table 7.3 are also available.